anole-lang/anole/README.md

 ## Change Log

-+ [X] Prompt undefined symbol but without the name loaded by
++ [X] Prompt undefined symbol but without its name loaded by
 + [X] Support new operator `is`
 + [X] Add new built-in function id
 + [X] Fix bug in tail call optimization when meeting `return cond ? true_expr, false_expr`